MindPal-Space/docubot/README.md

-# docify
+# docubot
 Chat with any document

-## What is docify?
+## What is docubot?
-Docify is a web application that allows you to chat with any document, it will be used in https://www.mindpal.space/ to help user interact with their uploaded documents.
+docubot is a web application that allows you to chat with any document, it will be used in https://www.mindpal.space/ to help user interact with their uploaded documents.

 ## TO DO
 - [ ] Develop chat UI